The harbor waters are still. Beyond the sheltered inlet a stiff wind whips the lake into whitecaps. I don’t much like choppy waters.

-Lake Titticaca sits just over two miles above sea level and encompasses 3200 square miles.
+This body of water sits just over two miles above sea level and encompasses 3200 square miles.
 This makes it the highest and largest navigable lake in the world.
 Shared by Peru and Bolivia, I sail these rough waters from the Peruvian side, headed for Isla del Sol.
 Although my destination is an island under Bolivian jurisdiction, there’s no passport control to deal with here.

 My boat puts ashore at the base of a stone staircase below the village of Yumani.
-The untrained archeologist’s eye in me surmises that the majority of these steps must be pre-Incan, as they hold very little of the precision of Incan construction I’d seen throughout the Andes.
+The untrained archeologist’s eye in me surmises that the majority of these steps must be pre-Incan, as they hold very little of the precision in Incan construction I’d seen throughout the Andes.

-All the village children are gathered at the base of these steps because they know the climb ahead is formidable – they earn soles from the oxygen-deprived visitors hauling luggage up the 206 uneven platforms.
+All the village children are gathered at the base of these steps because they know the climb ahead is formidable – they earn soles from oxygen-deprived visitors hauling luggage up the 206 uneven platforms.
 Although I anticipated these altitude difficulties and spent a week moving from sea-level into the Altiplano to acclimatize myself, the thin air still winds me.

 Percy selects a flat boulder near the altar and we take a seat to view his hand-drawn map.
 It diagrams the Bolivian/Peruvian Altiplano, beginning south of Tiwanaku and continuing north past Cusco.
-The map’s bisected by a diagonal “spirit” line that marks the path of earth magnetism, which he likens to the 60’s interpretation of Ley Lines – energetic lines in the earth’s crust.
+The map’s bisected by a diagonal “spirit line” that marks the path of earth magnetism, which he likens to the 60’s interpretation of Ley Lines – energetic lines in the earth’s crust.
 As this line cuts a path northwest through Lake Titticaca and Isla del Sol, the many huacas or power spots it crosses are energized.

 Written by: Steve Smith